tianshubao1/uq4phy_traffic_network/README.md

 The docker image contains 24 models and codes for plots with all METR-LA and PEMSD8 datasets.
 The docker image does not include GPU infrastructure.
 To run them on GPU, you will need to install nvidia-docker which may not be easy.
 So in the docker, reproducing the training steps of the 50 epochs takes a few hours for each model.
 The codes for plots can finish quickly since they use existing results.

 ### System Requirements:
-The host platform we used to prepare the docker image is a Dell Precision 5680 with Windows 11 Pro 64-bit OS, i7-13800H CPU, and NVIDIA RTX 3500 Ada GPU.
+The host platform is a Dell Precision 5680 with Windows 11 Pro 64-bit OS, i7-13800H CPU, and NVIDIA RTX 3500 Ada GPU.

 ### Command for Training:
 ```cd ANY_UQ_MODEL```            # you can replace ANY_UQ_MODEL by any folder in the repo,  \